 |Retention||Students receive targeted review questions similar to those they failed to answer correctly during instruction.
 After showing mastery in all retention levels, students will receive the Post-Test.|

 Students receive a Post-Test after demonstrating fact mastery while working through the various levels of Imagine Math Facts.
-Educators should plan 15-20 minutes for students to complete the Post-Test.
+Plan 15-20 minutes for students to complete the Post-Test.
 Once a student begins the Post-Test, they must finish it during the same student session or restart the Post-Test on their next login.

 If Operation Ordering has been enabled, students can move on to the next operation after passing a Post-Test.
 By default, the order of operations is addition, subtraction, multiplication, and division.
 If Operation Ordering has not been enabled, students can select the next operation they want to work on.